-You need iron for the production of red blood cells that carry hemoglobin throughout the body.
-When your body does not have enough red blood cells, you can develop a common blood disorder called anemia.
-If you are anemic, you do not have an adequate amount of hemoglobin to carry sufficient oxygen to the tissues throughout the body.
+Our bodies need iron for the production of red blood cells that carry hemoglobin throughout the body.
+Too few healthy red blood cells can result in anemia, a common blood disorder.
+Anemic individuals have an insufficient amount of hemoglobin to carry oxygen to the tissues throughout the body.
 The signs of anemia are generally understated and vague.
-When anemia is of a mild nature, it may not show any symptoms at all.
-However, when it comes on quickly or is more severe, it can cause a host of symptoms.
-Keep reading to learn more about these signs of anemia.
+When anemia is mild, there may not be any signs at all.
+However, when it comes on quickly or is more severe, it can cause many symptoms.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.